LIVE_FEED_0x1

 Claude Keyboard Shortcuts for Web and Desktop Apps

-Open New ChatCmd+KQuickly starting a fresh reasoning thread.8
+Open New ChatCmd+KCtrl+KStart a fresh reasoning thread instantly.8

-Toggle SidebarCmd+.Expanding the workspace for Artifacts and Projects.8
+Toggle SidebarCmd+.Ctrl+.Expand the workspace for Artifacts and Projects.8

 Advanced 2026 Productivity: /loop and Computer Use

-As of Q1 2026, Claude Code supports autonomous background loops and cross-application control through Computer Use.13 These advanced features allow the agent to handle recurring operational work without human hand-holding.
+As of Q1 2026, Claude Code includes research previews for autonomous background loops and cross-application control through Computer Use.13 These advanced features allow the agent to handle recurring operational work, though they currently require explicit opt-in due to their experimental nature.

 Recurring Tasks with /loop

-The /loop command creates a background cron-style task within your current session.
-It is ideally suited for monitoring deployments or "babysitting" long-running builds while you focus on other features.13
+The experimental /loop command (currently in research preview) creates a background cron-style task within your current session.
+It is designed for monitoring deployments or "babysitting" long-running builds while you focus on other features.13

 • Syntax